alecazam/kram/hlslparser/README.md

 * A11 - 2/2, gpu ICB, tile shaders, Raster Order Groups, MSAA improvements, more gpus, async compute/raster
 * A12 - 2/4,
 * A13 - Argument Buffer indirection for material indexing, sparse texturing
-* A14/M1 - lossy FBO compression, mesh shaders,
+* A14/M1 - lossy FBO compression, mesh shader/RT emulation
 * A15/M2 - no new gpu hw
+* A16/M3 - mesh shader/RT hw, register reduction
-* A16/M3? - rumored RT hw
+* A17/M4 - smaller RT bvh
+* A18/M5 - 45% faster than M4 in what?, sampler min/max
 * No SamplerMinMax support

 * https://developer.apple.com/metal/Metal-Feature-Set-Tables.pdf